PdxCodeGuild/HB3/code/scott-l/python/Mini_Capstone.md

 <blockquote> pip install pyrtlsdr </blockquote>

 ## Objective Project Design
 Using python software a user will query from an FM query data base website and choose from the provided list an available FM radio channel band between 88 MHz and 108 MHz of choice.
-After the user selects a given channel the program will  connect with a SDR hardware device and record the radio frequency samples through a graphical display Power Spectral Density plot using Matplotlib python 2D plotting library.
+After the user selects a given channel the program will  connect with a SDR hardware device and record the radio frequency samples then display a graphical display Power Spectral Density plot using Matplotlib python 2D plotting library.

-## FM queary data base website Link
+## FM queary data base website Links
 https://www.fcc.gov/media/radio/fm-query

 https://www.fcc.gov/reports-research/developers/license-view-api